SurvBench: A Standardised Preprocessing Pipeline for Multi-Modal Electronic Health Record Survival Analysis: SurvBench

-Time-series features with excessive missingness are excluded.
-A feature is retained only if it is present (non-NaN) in at least a configurable percentage (default: 1\%) of training set time windows.
-This threshold is computed on the training data only to prevent data leakage, then applied to all splits.
-For example, if a laboratory test is measured in fewer than 1\% \ of the training windows, it is deemed too sparse to be informative and removed from all datasets.
+A feature is kept only if it is present (non-NaN) in at least 1\% of training-set time windows (configurable via the missingness threshold).
+The threshold is computed on training data only to prevent leakage, then applied to all folds.
+After aggregation and filtering, time-series data is indexed by patient and time-window, with columns for dynamic features and values for the per-window aggregates.